-Title - Type of method Method Genièvre de grains/ Graanjenever/ Graangenever producers use ethyl alcohol of agricultural origin exclusively from grains and/or grain distillates including moutwijn.
-The grain distillate results from the following production process: The grain(s) (wheat, rye, barley, maize, oat, buckwheat, and triticale) are coarsely ground.
+Title - Type of method Method Jonge jenever/ jonge genever producers use ethyl alcohol of agricultural origin and/or grain distillates including moutwijn.
+The grain distillate results from the following production process: The grain(s) (wheat, rye, barley, maize, oat, buckwheat and/or triticale) are coarsely ground.
 The resulting grist is brewed in the presence of water to obtain a mixture which is heated to obtain the wort.
-Enzymes may be added to facilitate the saccharification of the starch.
-The wort is fermented, if necessary with the aid of yeasts.
-The fermented wort is then distilled in simple or multiple batch distillation with reflux or a column distillation process.
-The alcohol is flavoured by contact with common juniper (Juniperus communis L.) or prickly juniper(Juniperus oxycedrus L.) berries.
-If required, it can be flavoured with other aromatic plants or a distillate of other aromatic plants, provided these do not impart a dominant characteristic relative to the juniper berries.
+Malt and/or enzymes may be added to facilitate the saccharification of the starch.
+The wort is fermented if necessary with the aid of yeasts.
+The fermented wort is distilled in simple or multiple batch distillation with reflux or a column distillation process.
+The alcohol is flavoured by contact with common juniper (Juniperus communis L.) or prickly juniper (Juniperus oxycedrus L.) berries and, if required, other aromatic plants, provided these do not impart a dominant characteristic relative to the juniper berries.
+The resulting flavoured alcohol can be redistilled.
 It can be matured/aged in wooden barrels or stored in other types of recipients.
-The "Genièvre de grains"/"Graanjenever"/"Graangenever" may be finished using the following methods a) Sweetening is limited to the final flavour complement in the final product.
-The "Genièvre de grains"/"Graanjenever"/"Graangenever" contains less than 20 g of sugars per litre expressed in invert sugars. b) The colouring can be adjusted only with plain caramel (E150a).